Histone deacetylase inhibitor: HDI classification

 The "classical" HDIs act exclusively on Class I, II and Class IV HDACs by binding to the zinc-containing catalytic domain of the HDACs.
 These classical HDIs can be classified into several groupings named according to the chemical moiety that binds to the zinc ion (except cyclic tetrapeptides which bind to the zinc ion with a thiol group).
-Some examples in decreasing order of the typical zinc binding affinity:
+As of 2025, some examples in decreasing order of the typical zinc binding affinity were: